dylanrees/citizen-science/README.md

  * [arXiv](http://arxiv.org/) - A Cornell-supported site for sharing and discussing early drafts of scientific papers (mostly physics and math).
  * [Directory of Open Access Journals](https://doaj.org/) - Over 9000 journals listed.

-## literature and philosophy:
+## Literature and Philosophy

  * [Buckets of Resistance: Standards and the Effectiveness of Citizen Science](https://www.academia.edu/7622292/Buckets_of_Resistance_Standards_and_the_Effectiveness_of_Citizen_Science?auto=download) - A paper describing ways that citizen science can challenge existing scientific and political power structures.
  * [Institutions for Civic Technoscience: How Critical Making is Transforming Environmental Research](https://www.researchgate.net/publication/263120833_Institutions_for_Civic_Technoscience_How_Critical_Making_is_Transforming_Environmental_Research) - A paper that introduces the term "civic technoscience" to describe knowledge creation by individuals outside of the academy and discusses the implications.
  * [Return on Investment for Open Source Hardware Development](https://www.academia.edu/13799962/Return_on_Investment_for_Open_Source_Hardware_Development?auto=download) - A paper by Joshua Pearce, director of MOST (see "other resources" section).
  * [Citizen Science as an Ecological Research Tool: Challenges and Benefits](http://www.jstor.org/stable/pdf/27896218.pdf) - A paper outlining the growing role of citizen science in advancing ecological research.

-## citizen science spaces and projects:
+## Citizen Science Spaces and Projects

  * [Genspace](http://genspace.org/) - One of the oldest and most successful DIY Bio labs, located in Brooklyn, NYC.
  * [The Citizen Science Lab](http://www.thecitizensciencelab.org/) - A community science lab based in Pittsburgh, PA.
  * [The Community Science Initiative](http://www.communityscience.org/) - A nonprofit water testing and environmental data organization in Ithaca, NY.